AdobeDocs/workfront.en/help/product-announcements/product-releases/21.2-release-activity/21-2-requests-enhancements.md

 >[!NOTE]
 >
->This feature is available only in `the new Adobe Workfront experience`.
+>This feature is available only in the new Adobe Workfront experience.

-To make your experience consistent across all areas of `Adobe Workfront`, we have added the Open Summary icon to the Submitted section of the Requests area.
+To make your experience consistent across all areas of Adobe Workfront, we have added the Open Summary icon to the Submitted section of the Requests area.
 Now, you can open the Summary panel for submitted issues and see more information about the issues, assign them, or add a document or a comment.

 For information about the submitted requests, see Locate submitted requests.